modclub-app/modclub/sns/sns_proposal_summary.md

 # Decentralization Sale

-22.5% of the total supply of tokens are proposed to be distributed via an SNS decentralization sale.
+22.5% of the total supply of tokens is proposed to be distributed via an SNS decentralization sale.

 Sale participation parameters: